 The lease term is 122 months (from Step 1), total rent is $$26,863,751 (from step 2).
 Monthly rent expense from base rent is therefore $220,194.68.

 Note however, that there is a total incentive of $1,230,000 ($1.2 million in TI allowances and $30,000 in moving expenses).
 These incentives have to be amortized over the lease term as well, which results in a monthly credit to rent expense of $10,081.97.

 Note: To understand the accounting for tenant improvement allowances under current GAAP, click here.

 As a result of the incentive adjustment, total rent expense on the income statement is $210,112.71.
-Please see below for an illustration of the straight-line amortization schedule, note that this is a screen shot directly from our lease accounting system.
-Note that the tenant will use this amortization schedule to make entries through the effective date of the new lease accounting rules.
+See below for a screen shot the straight-line amortization schedule that was taken directly from our lease accounting system.

 How the rent free period will be shown on the amortization schedule